 The ComFlor[®] family of products comprises seven steel floor profiles, each designed specifically for a particular application area.
-ComFlor[®] 51 is a 51mm deep, classic re-entrant profile that provides excellent composite slab strength characteristics and effective shear stud interaction.
-Dovetail ribs at 152.5mm centres provide the best possible anchorage for services underneath, and the virtually flat soffit gives a clean aesthetic appeal and excellent fire protection to the top flange of the beam.
-The steel floor deck is manufactured in Galvatite[®] hot dip zinc coated steel, with a guaranteed minimum proof strength of 350N/mm2, and has a fire rating of Class A1 in accordance with EN 13501^[8].
-Shear studs are placed centrally in the troughs and the profile provides a 610mm cover width.
+ComFlor[®] 60 is a round shouldered, combined trapezoidal and re-entrant, 60mm profile composite product, which is exceptionally resistant to compressive buckling.
+The steel floor deck is manufactured in Galvatite[®] hot dip zinc coated steel, with a guaranteed minimum proof strength of 350N/mm2.
+Shear studs are placed centrally in the troughs and the profile provides a 600mm cover width.
+It is designed to minimise the volume of concrete required, and thus reduce the weight of the floor.
 A section through the composite slab in shown in Figure 1.

-Figure 1 ComFlor[®] 51 steel deck as part of composite slab
+Figure 1 ComFlor® 60 steel deck as part of composite slab

 Composite slabs are commonly used in the commercial, industrial, leisure, health and residential building sectors because of the speed of construction and general structural economy that can be achieved.
-The ComFlor[®] steel deck product is specifically designed for rapid installation of flooring and to facilitate lower mass buildings with long clear span composite concrete floors.
-Large areas of ComFlor[®] can be easily craned into position and in excess of 400m2 laid by one team per day.
-With minimal mesh or fibre reinforcement and pumped concrete, the finished floor can quickly follow, and the completed ComFlor[®] slabs offer a high level of fire resistance, which in most cases, dictates the minimum slab depth.
+The ComFlor® steel deck product is specifically designed for rapid installation of flooring and to facilitate lower mass buildings with long clear span composite concrete floors.
+Large areas of ComFlor® can be easily craned into position and in excess of 400m2 laid by one team per day.
+With minimal mesh or fibre reinforcement and pumped concrete, the finished floor can quickly follow, and the completed ComFlor® slabs offer a high level of fire resistance, which in most cases, dictates the minimum slab depth.